kaltura/DeveloperPortalDocs/documentation/Media-Ingest-and-Preperation/Account-Representative-Steps.md

 2. **An API privileges "role":** The role determines the set of API actions that this Application Token will be allowed to perform.
 Common role permissions are listed in Table X below.
 It is recommended to create a role for each type of Application Token.
 This way, roles may be changed independently later without affecting other system components or other Tokens.

+[Change #2 to KMC screen and explanation - KMC doesn't show the ID Of the role still need the Role API to get the ID...}

 3. **A hashing function:** The default and recommended hashing function associated with an Application Token is SHA1.
 This type of hash function is available to all developers.
 Because Application Token hashes are salted, it does not pose a security risk.
 Clients with specific security requirements may select MD5, SHA-256, and SHA-512 functions.

 After deciding about these three issues, you're ready to call the API.